plasmatech8/petite-router/README.md

 ⚙️ **Configurable**: Easily configure routes and hook into navigation and HTML injection callbacks.

-🛠️ **Developer-Friendly**: Easy to set up and integrate into any project.

 Inspired by [petite-vue](https://github.com/vuejs/petite-vue) and [navaid](https://github.com/lukeed/navaid).

 ## Features

-🚏 **Simple Routing**: Define routes using `r-path` HTML directives, making it easy to specify routing information directly in your HTML markup.
+🚏 **Simple Routing**:

+Define routes using `r-path` HTML directives, making it easy to specify routing information directly in your HTML markup.

-🪧 **Dynamic Page Titles**: Update document titles dynamically using the `r-title` directive, allowing for improved SEO and user experience.
+🪧 **Dynamic Page Titles**:

+Update document titles dynamically using the `r-title` directive, allowing for improved SEO and user experience.

-💉 **HTML Content Injection**: Fetch and inject HTML content from URLs using the `r-html` directive, with support for loading indicators and error handling.
+💉 **HTML Content Injection**:

+Fetch and inject HTML content from URLs using the `r-html` directive, with support for loading indicators and error handling.

+🪝 **After Navigation & Injection Hooks**:

+Use the methods on the `Router` instance to register callbacks required when your page changes.

 ## Installation